managing violence & aggression

 Conflict Management in the workplace

-Posted in Uncategorized, conflict resolution, managing violence & aggression on January 28th, 2012 by Chris – Be the first to comment
+Posted in conflict resolution, managing violence & aggression on January 28th, 2012 by Chris – 3 Comments

-There are many causes of work place conflict and there are few organisations that do not experience this at some time or other.
+There are many causes of workplace conflict & there are few organisations that do not experience this at some time or other.

 Causes include poor management, individual anger management problems, stress possibly due to a bad working environment or problems at home this list is not exhaustive.